d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 Finally a `Block` must possess a `backward` method, for purposes of calculating gradients.
-Fortunately, due to some behind-the-scenes magic supplied by the autograd  `autograd` package (introduced in :numref:`chap_preliminaries`) when defining our own `Block` typically requires only that we worry about parameters and the `forward` function.
+Fortunately, due to some behind-the-scenes magic supplied by the `autograd` package
+(introduced in :numref:`chap_preliminaries`)
+when defining our own `Block` typically requires only that we worry about parameters and the `forward` function.